 5. Time Blocking: Structuring Deep Work

 Time blocking is the art of allocating discrete, uninterrupted periods—often 60–90 minutes—to focused work.
 To maximize productivity, dedicate each block to one task, avoiding multitasking and allowing for deeper concentration.
+Even dedicating a few minutes to focused work on smaller tasks can boost productivity and help maintain momentum.
 This method mitigates context-switching costs and fosters “flow,” a state of heightened productivity.

 - Set boundaries: Close email, silence notifications